DataGreed/datagreed.pro/_projects/onlythreads.markdown

       url: https://onlythreads.co/
 ---

-Listenable is an audio-based learning platform that helps you learn new things while doing something else — commuting, running, doing housework, etc. With Listenable, you can build your learning playlist and listen to 5-minute audio lessons anytime, anywhere.
+OnlyThreads is a productivity extension for Slack that lets you transform some of your channels to knowledge base
+and never lose important decisions and answers.
+It also searches for answers automatically whenever someone asks about something that has already been answered or decided upon.

 ## My Role
 ***

-We've come up with an idea for OnlyThreads while working on Listenable and realizing that Slack is great for instant communication but quickly becomes a mess if you want to use it for logging decisions and store knowledge that can be accessed later.
+We've come up with an idea for OnlyThreads while working on nable and realizing that Slack is great for instant communication but quickly becomes a mess if you want to use it for logging decisions and store knowledge that can be accessed later.